Rakuten Mobile Park Miyagi: Naming rights

 In 2013, Nippon Paper decided not to renew its contract to purchase Miyagi Stadium's naming rights for a third time.
 Two companies applied after the prefecture opened applications, and Rakuten, the baseball team's parent company, was awarded the contract for ¥603 million.
 The ballpark was named "Rakuten Kobo Stadium Miyagi" from 2014 through 2016 to promote the company's ebook and e-reader subsidiary, Kobo Inc. When Rakuten renewed the contract at the end of 2016, the name was modified slightly to "Kobo Park Miyagi".
 The word "park" was inserted into the stadium's name to help convey the team's new "ball park concept" that promoted the facility as not only a place to watch a baseball game, but also as an entertainment destination for people of all ages.
 One year later and in the middle of the contract, Rakuten again changed the stadium's name, the third time in five years.
 The new name, "Rakuten Seimei Park Miyagi", was chosen to raise the profile of Rakuten's life insurance business.
 After this, fans became frustrated with the frequency of the changes.
 Rakuten renewed their contract a third time at the end of 2019 for the same amount as the previous contracts, ¥603 million.
-After keeping the name for five years, Rakuten changed the stadium's name again starting in 2023 with their fourth three-year, ¥603 million naming rights contract; the stadium's current name, "Rakuten Mobile Park Miyagi", takes its name from the company's mobile carrier subsidiary.
+After keeping the name for five years, Rakuten changed the stadium's name again starting in 2023 with their fourth three-year, ¥603 million naming rights contract; the stadium's current name, "Rakuten Mobile Park Miyagi", takes its name from the company's mobile carrier subsidiary Rakuten Mobile.